bokeh/bokeh/sphinx/source/docs/user_guide/concepts.rst

 An advantage of using the ``bokeh`` command is that the code you write does not have to specify any particular output method or format.
-You can write *just the visualization code* once, and decide later to output in different ways.
-The above example would be simplified to:
+You can write *just the visualization code* and decide how to output later.
+This simplifies the above example as follows:

 .. code-block:: python